+- Data visualization tweets

-- Opinion editorials
+- · Opinion editorial

-- Policy briefs
+- Policy brief

 - Policy proposals

-- Data visualization tweets

-Students will submit semi-weekly assignments via NYU Classes.
+Students will submit semi-weekly assignments via Brightspace.
 These will be graded as check ++, check+, check, check minus, no credit which corresponds to 100/95/85/75/0.
-Late writing assignments will lose 10 points per 24 hour period starting at the beginning of class in which the assignment is due.
-One make-up tweet is available to earn additional credit: this can replace a tweet (either missed or lowest grade) or refund points from a writing assignment turned in one day late.
-Descriptions of the assignments are below.
-All assignments should be submitted via the course website.
+Late assignments will lose 10 points per 24-hour period starting at the beginning of class in which the assignment is due.
+One make-up tweet is available to earn additional credit: this can replace a either a missed assignment or the assignment with the lowest grade.